Unified framework for tableau models of Grothendieck polynomials: Proof of the Main Facts

 \begin{lemma} The total order chosen in the definition above is irrelevant.
-In other words, given any two total orderings $\prec$ and $\vartriangleleft$ there is a left weight and right weight preserving bijection between $PT_{\prec}(\lambda/\mu)$ and $PT_{\vartriangleleft}(\lambda/\mu)$. \end{lemma}
+In other words, given any two total orderings $\prec$ and $\vartriangleleft$ there is a left weight and right weight preserving bijection between $\mathrm{PT}_{\prec}(\lambda/\mu)$ and $\mathrm{PT}_{\vartriangleleft}(\lambda/\mu)$. \end{lemma}

-\begin{proof} First we prove the lemma in the special case that $\prec$ coincides with $\vartriangleleft$ when restricted to $\{1,2,\ldots\}$ and when restricted to $\{1',2',\ldots\}$.
-To do this it suffices to suppose that there are some $i$ and $j$ (possibly equal) such that $i \prec j'$ and $j'\vartriangleleft i$ and all other pairs of letters have the same relationship in both orders.
-From this assumption it follows that in both orders there is no other letter between $i$ and $j'$.
+\begin{proof} First we prove the lemma in the case that there are some $i$ and $j$ (possibly equal) such that $i \prec j'$ and $j'\vartriangleleft i$ and all other pairs of letters have the same relationship in both orders.
+From this assumption it follows that under both $\prec$ and $\vartriangleleft$ there is no other letter between $i$ and $j'$.